 The health of your garden is contingent on the health of your soil.
 Before you plant any seeds, you will need to prepare the location where you will be planting them.
 To begin with, any existing vegetation currently present should be removed.
 Elements such as nitrogen, phosphorus, calcium, potassium and magnesium are required for the growth of healthy veggies.
 The soil provides the largest amount of these, but you will need to regularly perform soil tests and supplement with fertilizer if the element amounts are deficient.
 The most productive time to prepare your soil for spring blooming is during the fall.
 During this time, adding humus to your soil will work wonders for the future lives of your vegetables.
 Humus aids drainage and maintains moisture in the soil.
 If you prepare your soil immediately before you plant in the spring, be sure to only use well-composted organic matter.

-What are some vegetables I can plant when it is still cold outside?
+Vegetable Gardening: Are their options I can plant when it is still cold outside?

 ‘Cool season’ vegetables can withstand light frost, making them a good choice to plant in the early months in Florida.
 Some popular cool season veggies include lettuce, broccoli, kale, spinach, carrots, potatoes, peas and cauliflower.
 For a more in depth list and tips on Fall Gardening, click here.